IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 Note: if you require access in other data centers please include it in your production request.
 Only dal10 and wdc04 are currently available.

 Once completed
-- add your environment to your collection and update old Skytap environment status to "disabled"
+- create your environment in your collection (vm_template_folder name should be **"templates"**)
+- update old Skytap environment status to "disabled"
-- If you create a new collection, retire old collection
+- if you create a new collection, retire old collection